husonlab/splitstree6/doc/user-manual.md

-If the data you provide is set of characters (or multiple sequence alignment), then by default, the SplitsTree app will compute P-distances and then will run neighbor-net to obtain a split network .
+If the data you provide is set of characters (or multiple sequence alignment), then by default, the SplitsTree app will compute P-distances and then will run Neighbor Net to obtain a split network .
 If you provide a distance matrix, then this will also result in a split network being displayed.
 If you supply trees, then the first tree will be displayed .